ikunetwork/WhitePaper/README.md

 Additional features are expected to be developed to further efficiencies, which may include but are not limited to advanced analytic and platform navigation tools, as well as links to language agnostic relevant public and private content through APIs \(e.g., PubMed, IP Databases\).
 This will improve workflow efficiency and thus lead to enhanced platform performance.

-As to specific anticipated service components, a software bounty may be deployed for `RSM[i]` bundling, `i` representing the number of `RSM[x]` bundled, as stated below:
+As to specific anticipated service components, a software bounty may be deployed for `LIC[i]` bundling, `i` representing the number of `LIC[x]` bundled, as stated below:

 Bundling may serve to enable various bio R&D assets to mitigate economic and scientific risk exposure as well as provide horizontal, or vertical licensed research collaboration.
-As opposed to a traditional centralized corporation, the `RST[i]` bundle lowers the cost of both trust and risk.
+As opposed to a traditional centralized corporation, the `LIC[i]` bundle lowers the cost of both trust and risk.

 How to bundle:

-* Declare `RSM[x]` eligible to bundle with `i-1` in the `RFP`, or later point in time
+* Declare `LIC[x]` eligible to bundle with `i-1` in the `RFP`, or later point in time
-* Declare `RSM[x]` seeking bundle
+* Declare `LIC[x]` seeking bundle

-All Network R&D initiatives would have the option to actively bundle `RSM[x]` into `RSM[i]`, or allow for `RSM[i]` to choose to bundle with an `RSM[x]`, with atomic swap capability, allowing for high performant assets to be transacted globally across, or in the same R&D verticals.
-Atomic exchange serves as a mechanism to reduce risk and stabilize IKU/`RST[i]` in a frictionless fashion, as atomic assets do not need to be traded on a centralized exchange, but can be swapped for one another through direct p2p algorithmic execution.
+All Network R&D initiatives would have the option to actively bundle `LIC[x]` into `LIC[i]`, or allow for `LIC[i]` to choose to bundle with an `LIC[x]`, with atomic swap capability, allowing for high performant assets to be transacted globally across, or in the same R&D verticals.
+Atomic exchange serves as a mechanism to reduce risk and stabilize IKU/`LIC[i]` in a frictionless fashion, as atomic assets do not need to be traded on a centralized exchange, but can be swapped for one another through direct p2p algorithmic execution.

 This would be especially important for clinical trials in the same research vertical i.e. condition, disease, mechanism of action, molecule, etc. as it mitigates scientific and economic risk through the ability to algorithmically bond with each other thru smart contract.